On this page

 Long Service Leave is a state based provision administered by Safe Work SA.

-Further information on employer obligations can be found on the Fair Work Australia website.
+Further information on employer obligations can be found at Fair Work Australia.

 Although the council has responsibility, the site leader does the day-to-day management.
 The council’s responsibility is always about governance.